The Clear Edge

 Before accepting any new activity, ask: “Is this Signal or Noise?”

-Noise: Everything else.
-Default answer = No.
+• Noise: Everything else.
+The default answer is no.

 The “Default No” script: